microsoft/CameraTraps/api/synchronous/README.md

   `http://100.100.200.200:5050/v1/camera-trap/sync/detect`

- - Select `POST`
+ - Select `POST`.
- - Optionally add the `min_confidence` parameter, which sets the minimum detection confidence that's returned to the caller (defaults to 0.1)
+ - Optionally add the `min_confidence` parameter, which sets the minimum detection confidence that's returned to the caller (defaults to 0.1).
- - Optionally add the `min_rendering_confidence` parameter, which sets the minimum detection confidence that's rendered to returned images (defaults to 0.8) (not meaningful if "render" is False)
+ - Optionally add the `min_rendering_confidence` parameter, which sets the minimum detection confidence that's rendered to returned images (defaults to 0.8) (not meaningful if "render" is False).
- - Optionally add the `render` parameter, set to `true` if you would like the images to be rendered with bounding boxes
+ - Optionally add the `render` parameter, set to `true` if you would like the images to be rendered with bounding boxes.
- - If you enabled authentication by adding the file `allowed_keys.txt` under `api_flask_redis/api_core/animal_detection_api`then in the headers tab add the `key` parameter and enter the key value (this would be one of the keys that you saved to the file `allowed_keys.txt`)
+ - If you enabled authentication by adding the file `allowed_keys.txt` under `api/synchronous/api_core/animal_detection_api`then in the headers tab add the `key` parameter and enter the key value (this would be one of the keys that you saved to the file `allowed_keys.txt`).
- - Under `Body` select `form-data`, create one key/value pair per image, with values of type "file" (to upload an image file)
+ - Under `Body` select `form-data`, and create one key/value pair per image, with values of type "file" (to upload an image file).
+To create a k/v pair of type "file", hover over the right side of the box where it says "key"; a drop-down will appear where you can select "file".
- - Click `Send`
+ - Click `Send`.

 ### Setting header options